bbauska/CSS-Notes4Pros/README.md

 <h4>Descendant Combinator: selector selector</h4>

-A descendant combinator, represented by at least one space character (), selects elements that are a descendant of the defined element.
+<p>A descendant combinator, represented by at least one space character
+(), selects elements that are a descendant of the defined element.
-This combinator selects <b>all</b> descendants of the element (from child elements on down).
+This combinator selects <b>all</b> descendants of the element (from child elements on down).</p>

 <pre><code>div p {
   <b>color</b>: red;